 If you’re looking for some fun, health promoting gift ideas, you’ve come to the right place!
 Now, photo socks are one of the most versatile gifts you can get as you can put any images you like on them, so this could be a pretty affordable idea if you’re on a budget; you can just choose food themed pictures!
-But if it’s cooking equipment in particular that you want, I’ve got you covered.
+In fact any custom gift ideas would be a good path to go down, anything wins when it is unique to the recipient!
+But if it’s cooking equipment in particular that you want, I’ve got you covered there too.
 I took a look around my house and pulled out the kitchen gadgets and cookbooks I use and like the most and wanted to share them with you.
 I’ve accumulated these over the past few years – many were gifts, others we bought ourselves.

 We order most of our kitchen equipment and super foods from Amazon because they really do have the best deals, and we get free 2-day shipping with our Amazon Prime Membership but other retailers may have better buys for Black Friday and Cyber Monday.